-To be honest before i tried this I was slightly skeptical of this experiment, I was not convinced that the effect could be strong, total, or convincing’.
-For me there were several stages; a weirdness at the beginning, where I though nothing more was going to happen; this then increases as your real hand starts to feel very odd.
-Then there is a drifting and a odd numbness as you begin to connect with the rubber-hand, this connection then becomes strong, and even remains if visual contact is broken with the hand briefly.
+To be honest, before I tried this I was slightly sceptical of this experiment, I was not convinced that the effect could be strong, total, or convincing’.
+For me there were several stages; a weirdness at the beginning, where I thought nothing more was going to happen; this then increases as your real hand starts to feel very odd.
+Then there is a drifting and an odd numbness as you begin to connect with the rubber-hand, this connection then becomes strong, and even remains if visual contact is broken with the hand briefly.

-Attempting the hand-shake illusion which work quite well even working cross gender!
-This feels like you have swapped hands with the other person or that you have lost control of your own hand.
+We Also experimented with some HMDs.
+Attempting the ‘hand-shake illusion’ which feels like you have swapped hands with the other person or that you have lost control of your own hand.
 We also tried the set up as illustrated above.
-Like the rubber-hand it seemed there were progressive stages where so called ‘ownership’ shifts to the virtual body.
-In our experiment we really only entered a mild sensation of ‘weirdness’ in a similar way to the rubber-hand experiment.
-From here we could not quite get to a total shift of body location in a strong sence.
-Given my skepticism about the rubber-hand experiment, I am now convinced that the Body swap illusion could create a very strong sensation of being removed from ones own or OBE.
-Next time to do this experiment effectively, we need more space and time to set up and less visual distractions in the space.
+Like the rubber-hand it seemed, there were progressive stages where so-called ‘ownership’ shifts to the virtual body.
+In our experiment, we really only entered a mild sensation of ‘weirdness’.
+From here we could not quite get to a total shift of body location in a strong sense, but with better HMDs and more space, I am sure it would have been more effective.